waltonpelkey/Big-Brother-Python-Sim/README.md

 - [ ] Veto Competition
   - Same as the HOH where it totals all players comp abilities playing the veto and then picks a number between the range and associates that number with a winner.
   - This means we should probably at the Veto Draw ceremony define all the players in the competition within a list
+- [ ] Veto Ceremony
+  - 3 Potential Cases for Veto Winner: HOH, NOM, Other
+  - Cases
+  - HOH:
+  - if the players on the block are their lowest two relationships the HOH wins the veto they will not change their nominations
+  - if there is a tie for lowest two relationships within the HOH's relationships then the HOH will randomly choose between changing the nomination or keeping it the same 50/50, if the HOH randomly chooses to change the nominations then it will randomly choose to replace
+  -